Systemcluster/wrappe/README.md

 ## Performance

 Wrappe is optimized for compression ratio and decompression speed, generally matching or outperforming other packers in terms of both.
-Packed files are decompressed from the memory-mapped executable directly to disk in parallel, while extraction is skipped when the files are already unpacked.
-This enables fast startup of packed executables with minimal overhead.
+It uses a custom metadata format designed for parallel iteration and decompression and compact storage of file information.
+Packed files are concurrently decompressed from the memory-mapped executable directly to disk, while extraction is skipped when the files are already unpacked to enable fast startup of packed executables with minimal overhead.

-> As an example, a 400 MB PyInstaller one-directory output with 1500 files packed with wrappe at maximum compression level results in a 100 MB executable that unpacks and starts in around 500 milliseconds on a modern system on the first run and instantly on subsequent runs.
+> As an example, a 400 MB PyInstaller one-directory output with 1500 files packed with wrappe at maximum compression level results in a 100 MB executable that unpacks and starts in around 500 milliseconds on a modern Windows system on the first run and instantly on subsequent runs.
 This is around 50% faster and only 5% larger than the same project packed by PyInstaller in one-file mode with UPX compression, which unpacks and loads into memory on every run.

-Generally, on a reasonably modern system, the decompression speed of wrappe is limited by the read and write speed of the storage medium.
+Generally, on a reasonably modern system, the decompression speed of wrappe is limited by the read and write speed of the system and storage medium.

 ## Compilation